 For this reason most river boats are flat-bottomed vessels designed to easily navigate shallow bodies of water.

 As well as unprecedented access to shallow waters a flat-bottomed hull design also offers exceptionally stability on calm waters.

-So, the challenge of navigating shallow river waters, because the river bed can wreak havoc with the hull of a v-hull or even semi-v hull boat, means you need a flat-bottomed boat that sits very high in the water.
-A boat with a bottom that sits very close to the water surface is said to have a shallow draft while a boat that sits lower in the water with its lowest point very deep in the water (such as a keel) is said to have a deep draft.
+A boat with a bottom that sits very close to the water surface is said to have a shallow draft while a boat that sits lower in the water, with its lowest point very deep in the water (such as a keel), is said to have a deep draft.